-We can’t give out advice because each situation is different, but we can outline what issues young people might experience and strategies that have worked for others.
+Because each situation is different, it's important to outline what issues young people might experience and strategies that have worked for others.

 This section looks at: